unisonweb/unison/unison-src/transcripts/doc2.output.md

     |  |  |___|_|___ ___ ___
     |  |  |   | |_ -| . |   |
     |_____|_|_|_|___|___|_|_|
+    Should have one full trailing newline below here:

 '''

 Inline '' text literal with 1 space of padding '' in the middle of a sentence.